wallabag/android-app/README.md

 width="250"
     hspace="10" vspace="10">

-wallabag is a self hosted read-it-later app.
-It's made for you to comfortably read and archive your articles. wallabag for Android is a companion app for [wallabag](https://www.wallabag.org). wallabag is available on the Google Play Store and F-Droid.
+wallabag for Android is a companion app for [wallabag](https://www.wallabag.org). wallabag is available on the Google Play Store and F-Droid.
 <a href="https://play.google.com/store/apps/details?id=fr.gaulupeau.apps.InThePoche">